 Randstad HR Firm

 The Amsterdam-based company announced at the beginning of December 2020 that they were targeted by Egregor ransomware.
-As BleepingComputer says, “Randstad is the world’s largest staffing agency with offices in 38 markets and the owner of the well-known employment website Monster.com.
+As BleepingComputer noted, “Randstad is the world’s largest staffing agency with offices in 38 markets and the owner of the well-known employment website Monster.com.
 Randstad employs over 38,000 people and generated €23.7 billion in revenue for 2019.”

 A 32.7MB archive with 184 files which included “accounting spreadsheets, financial reports, legal documents, and other miscellaneous business documents” got published by Egregor – they claimed that this represented only 1% of the exfiltrated data.

-The activities of the people behind Egregor ransomware have got the attention of the FBI: “All private sector organizations are being urged to be on the alert for potential malicious activities from the threat actors behind Egregor ransomware.
+The activities of the attackers behind Egregor ransomware have gotten the attention of the FBI: “All private sector organizations are being urged to be on the alert for potential malicious activities from the threat actors behind Egregor ransomware.
 The FBI alert warns the hacking group is actively targeting and exploiting a range of global businesses. […] The new FBI alert warns that Egregor has already claimed 150 victims worldwide since the group emerged in September.”